PaulWebster/RadioFrance/README.md

 Version History
 ---------------

+1.6 07-Feb-2017
+Add radio station Mouv' Xtra
+Add setting to allow programme image to replace station logo - note will not have any effect for many stations because many do not provide the data

 1.5 06-Feb-2016
 Add alternate URLs for FIP stations and make them (all in one) selectable.
 Makes more tracks have images but updates might not be as timely.